 The Best Diffusion Filters available today.

-The Best diffusion filters for Cinematography available to buy today.
+The Best diffusion filters for Cinematography available today.

-What are the Best Diffusion filters for Cinematography or Cinematic footage on the market?
+So what are the Best Diffusion filters for Cinematic footage?

 Well, before I answer that I will throw it back to you and ask you did you know there are several different types of diffusion filters available?